dholt/openstack-lab/README.md

 EOF
 ```

-The devstack install script will remove the double quotes if they are not escaped
+The devstack install script will remove the double quotes if they are not escaped.
-nova.conf does not need to escape double-quotes but does need to be valid json so requires the double quotes
+`nova.conf` does not need to escape double-quotes but does need to be valid json so requires the double quotes

 Build